 - Shampoos and sprays are available specifically to reduce shedding in cats.
 They contain essential fatty acids that nourish the skin and coat

 - A high-quality diet will improve your cat’s skin and coat from the inside out.
 If hairballs are an issue, look for diets high in soluble fiber to help your kitty pass the ingested fur.

 There is no shortage of products intended to remove pet hair from your furniture!
 The trick is finding the right tool for your needs.
 FurFighter, FurBeGone, FURemover….the list goes on and on.
-Each one has their merits for a particular type of fabric or application.
-Many vacuums these days are packaged with a pet hair attachment that work surprisingly well.
+Each one has its merits for a particular type of fabric or application.
+Many vacuums these days are packaged with a pet hair attachment that works surprisingly well.
 So, when you’re doing your house cleaning, you can vacuum that hair off the furniture, too.
 That way, you’re not getting cat fur stuck to your pants!
-Which brings us to..
+Which brings us to…

 We all love the quote, “no outfit is complete without cat hair.”
 But, who really wants to leave the house covered in the fluffy fur of your feline friend?

 Those good old sticky lint rollers have been around for ages.
 Why?
 Because they work!
 Keep a lint roller in your car so you’re never caught out in public again with a clump of tell-tale fur on your black shirt.